ableinc/ScoreSystem/README.md

 ## Notes

 - It should be understood that this implementation alone should not and could not be used to 100% verify the authenticity of an account.
 Humans are always the better judges. (lets debate about it)
-- This algorithm does not take into account many factors and simply weighs the possbility on the usernames provided and stored in the database.
+- This algorithm only takes into account a factors and simply calculates the probability that a "new" username is a parody of a real account username.
 - Feel free to use this and expand on it, but please give credit where credit is due.
 - It would not make sense to implement this at the Sign Up/Register view, as this is a heavily blocking implementation.
 You'd want to have this run as a cron service.
 - You may notice redundancy, but doing this after my morning meetings, 3 cups of coffee and an hour break during work, I decided to do this and not do it perfectly.
 Have at it with your own implementation :)